parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 landscape.
 They gain the right to do so by sharing their own learnings with others.

+Third, CTOs keep their nose to the ground.
+They do not just guide and coach, but also learn from their employees.
+They understand that those on the coalface are likely to be more conversant with new technologies and trends.
+They encourage their employees to think bigger and bring ideas to the surface.
+Not all the ideas are going to work out and many may be about doing the same thing better, but it is worth listening carefully for those 1% of ideas that will make a 100% difference.

 ### Money talks.
 Talk money.

 {% include figure.html url='https://upload.wikimedia.org/wikipedia/commons/thumb/3/37/Money-2180330_1920.jpg/512px-Money-2180330_1920.jpg' description='Money-2180330 1920. pixabay free images, CC BY-SA 4.0, via Wikimedia Commons' %}

+CEOs and CFOs explain to their board and investors how much money they plan to spend next year, or quarter, in terms of how this relates to growth or profitability.
+They get asked about the value of each function's cost and whether it can be reduced.

 Every business function racks up expenses.
 Overall, their contribution leads to the company making money and profits.
-It is easy to see the contribution of some functions to the profit, but it is hard to see the contribution of tech.
+It is easy to see the contribution of some functions to the profit, but it is often hard to see the contribution of technology.

-CEOs and CFOs explain to their board and investors how much money they plan to spend next year, or quarter, in terms of how this relates to growth or profitability.
-They get asked about the value of each function's cost and whether it can be reduced.

 Most CTOs think, most of the time, that they are doing a heroic job with limited resources and budget.
 Most non-CTOs don't understand how tech spends money, and